 The twelve members of the National Inshore Fisheries Forum are:

-Eamon Dixon – North West RIFF representative
+Eamon Dixon – NIFF Chair, North West RIFF Representative

 Eamon is a native of Belmullet Co.
 Mayo and is the Owner-Skipper of the MFV Padro Pio, G117 operating from Ballyglass, Co.
 Mayo.
-He has been involved in fishing for over 20 years and he fishes for a range of inshore species including brown crab and lobster and line caught mackeral and pollock.
+He has been involved in fishing for over 20 years and he fishes for a range of inshore species including brown crab and lobster and line caught mackerel and pollock.
 Eamon is a founder member and present secretary of Cumann Iascairi Chos Costa Iorrais.
 He represents the inshore fisheries sector on the SFPA Shellfish Consultative Committee and he is also on the board of Responsible Irish Fish.
 He has been a long time campaigner on fishing related issues both nationally and locally.

-Caden O’Donnell – North West RIFF representative
+William Walker – North West RIFF Representative

-Bernard Whelan – West RIFF representative
+Bernard Whelan – West RIFF Representative

 Bernard is a native of Clifden, Co.
 Galway and is involved in bivalve fishing.
 He is also involved in the management of various clam fisheries and is keen to see structures set up for the management of bivalve fisheries.

-Juan Blanes – North East RIFF representative
+Paddy Hughes – North East RIFF Representative

 Andrew has been a professional fisherman for the last 20 years and his family are heavily involved in the sector.
 Andrew is a member of the Razor Fisherman’s Association and the Dundalk Cockle Local Advisory Committee.